Kirby-Thompson distance for trisections of knotted surfaces: Surgery on spheres

 In our quest to find spheres or annuli to surger along, we will make use of the following lemma.
 In the case when $\tau$ is the unknot, this is essentially due to Otal \cite{Otal}.
 In the case of relative tangles, after applying a trick, described below, Hayashi and Shimokawa \cite{HS1} handled the case when every component of $\tau$ is either an arc with both endpoints on $\boundary_+ Z$ or an arc with one endpoint on each of $\boundary_\pm Z$.
-The case when $Z \setminus \tau$ is reducible is also due to Hayashi-Shimokawa \cite[Theorem 1.4]{HS2}.
+The case when $Z \setminus \tau$ contains an essential sphere is also due to Hayashi-Shimokawa \cite[Theorem 1.4]{HS2}.

 \begin{lemma} Suppose that $(Z, \tau)$ is either an $(S^3, \text{ unlink})$ pair or a spanning relative trivial tangle with $\tau \neq \nil$ and that $\Sigma$ is a bridge sphere or disk, respectively.
-Then the following hold: \begin{enumerate} \item If $Z\setminus \tau$ is reducible, then there exists an unpunctured reducing sphere for $\Sigma$. \item If $\tau$ is the unknot and $\Sigma$ is a sphere such that $|\tau \cap \Sigma| = 4$ or if $\tau$ is a single arc and $\Sigma$ is a disk such that $|\tau \cap \Sigma| = 3$, then there exist compressing disks for the tangles on either side of $\Sigma$ with boundaries on $\Sigma$ intersecting exactly twice. \item If $\tau$ is the unknot and intersects $\Sigma$ in at least $4$ points if $\Sigma$ is a disk or $6$ points if $\Sigma$ is a sphere, or if $\tau$ is a collection of arcs, contains an arc intersecting $\Sigma$ in 3 or more points and $|\tau \cap \Sigma|\geq 4$, then there exists a twice-punctured reducing sphere for $\Sigma$. \item If $\tau$ is the union of three or more arcs, each intersecting $\Sigma$ in one point, then there exists a reducing annulus for $\Sigma$. \end{enumerate} \end{lemma} \begin{proof}
+Then the following hold: \begin{enumerate} \item If $Z\setminus \tau$ contains an essential sphere, then there exists an unpunctured reducing sphere for $\Sigma$. \item If one of the following holds: \begin{itemize} \item $\tau$ is the unknot and $\Sigma$ is a sphere such that $|\tau \cap \Sigma| = 4$, or \item $\tau$ is a single arc and $\Sigma$ is a disk such that $|\tau \cap \Sigma| = 3$, \end{itemize} then there exist compressing disks for the tangles on either side of $\Sigma$ with boundaries on $\Sigma$ intersecting exactly twice. \item If one of the following holds: \begin{itemize} \item $\tau$ is the unknot, $\Sigma$ is a disk and $|\tau \cap \Sigma| \geq 4$, \item $\tau$ is the unknot, $\Sigma$ is a sphere and $|\tau \cap \Sigma| \geq 6$, or \item $\tau$ is a collection of arcs, $\Sigma$ is a disk, and $\tau$ contains an arc intersecting $\Sigma$ in 3 or more points, \item $\tau$ is a collection of arcs, $\Sigma$ is a disk, and $|\tau \cap \Sigma|\geq 4$, \end{itemize} then there exists a twice-punctured reducing sphere for $\Sigma$. \item If $\tau$ is the union of three or more arcs, $\Sigma$ is a disk, and each arc of $\tau$ intersects $\Sigma$ in exactly one point, then there exists an even reducing annulus for $\Sigma$. \end{enumerate} \end{lemma} \begin{proof}

 We defer to \cite{HS2} for the case when $Z \setminus \tau$ is reducible.
 For (2) and (3), we will show that $\Sigma$ is ``perturbed'' and that this implies produces the desired conclusion.
 Assume, therefore, that $Z \setminus \tau$ is irreducible.